|Special Educational Needs and Disabilities

 - EAL Support Teacher - Mrs Rebecca Wambeek - to support children for whom English is not their first language

-All pupils are made to feel secure within the school environment and staff receive training to ensure they are confident to meet the specific needs of each child.
+All pupils are supported to feel secure within the school environment and staff receive training to ensure they are confident to meet the specific needs of each child.
 Specific facilities and adaptations are provided when necessary to ensure that disabled pupils are not treated less favourably than other pupils, e.g. disabled toilets or hearing loops.

-The Governing body and teaching staff do their best to secure the necessary provision for any child who has special educational needs and disabilities and ensure that, where the Head Teacher has been informed by the LA that the child has special educational needs or disabilities, those needs are made known to all who are likely to work with him or her.
+The Governing board and teaching staff do their best to secure the necessary provision for any child who has special educational needs and disabilities and ensure that, where the Head Teacher has been informed by the LA that the child has special educational needs or disabilities, those needs are made known to all who are likely to work with him or her.
 The school considers the needs of new pupils with regard to all aspects of accessibility and the necessary action is taken and support given, using guidance from appropriate external agencies where necessary.

 All children are given equal access to both curricular and extra-curricular opportunities, with additional adult or peer support where necessary, so far as that is reasonably practical and compatible with the child receiving the necessary special educational provision, the efficient education of other children in the school and the efficient use of resources.